 To deploy your code, you can trigger Code Manager by hitting a web endpoint, either through a webhook or a custom script.
 The webhook is the simplest way to trigger Code Manager.

-Custom scripts are a good alternative if you have requirements such as existing continuous integration systems, privately hosted Git repos, or custom notifications.
+Custom scripts are a good alternative if you have requirements such as existing continuous integration systems (including Continuous Delivery for Puppet Enterprise (PE)), privately hosted Git repos, or custom notifications.
 For information about writing a script to trigger Code Manager, see the related topic about creating custom scripts.

 Creating a Code Manager webhook

 To set up the webhook to trigger environment deployments, you'll need to create a custom URL, and then set up the webhook with your Git host.

 Creating a custom URL for the Code Manager webhook

 To trigger deployments with a webhook, you’ll need a custom URL to enable communication between your Git host and Code Manager.